serokell/serokell-util/serokell-style.md

 ### Case expressions

-The alternatives in a case expression can be indented as follows:
+The alternatives in a case expression _should_ be indented as follows:

 ```haskell
 foobar =